 Through the Cumberland Gap and near Daniel Boone’s legendary Wilderness Road is Boone’s Ridge, a family-friendly tourism destination.
 Boone’s Ridge will offer diverse attractions and activities that deliver something for everyone.
-Located in the region Boone made famous nearly 250 years ago, Boone’s Ridge will once again draw travelers to these magnificent wild lands—only this time instead of unexplored terrain, delighted visitors will find a collection of safe, comfortable, fun amenities nestled in Kentucky’s Cumberland Mountains in the midst of abundant wildlife and beautiful landscapes.
+Located in the region Boone made famous nearly 250 years ago, Boone’s Ridge will once again draw travelers to these magnificent wild lands.

-Boone’s Ridge is owned and will be operated by the Appalachian Wildlife Foundation (AWF), a 501 (c) (3), non-profit organization.
-Revenue from Boone’s Ridge will fund the mission of AWF.
+Boone’s Ridge is owned by the Appalachian Wildlife Foundation (AWF), a 501 (c) (3), non-profit organization.

-Boone’s Ridge will transform the economic landscape of Eastern Kentucky by launching a tourism industry that will bring new energy and opportunities in the economic, educational and environmental landscape of the region.
-It is set to open in summer 2024.
+Boone’s Ridge will transform the economic landscape of Eastern Kentucky by launching a tourism industry that will bring new energy and opportunities to the economic, educational and environmental landscape of the region.

 Tucked away in Kentucky’s Cumberland Mountains, Boone’s Ridge will host over 1,000,000 visitors a year from across North America.
 Here, in addition to the many amenities, attractions, and dining options, the wildlife is abundant.
 Visitors will enjoy sightings of wild, free-ranging elk, over 260 species of birds, and other wildlife thriving in their natural habitat.